http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 separator characters (':','/').

-If filename is a fully qualified path, then it will replace
+If filename is an absolute path it will replace

 the current value of dirname.